CancerProfiling/DeepMusics/README.md

 Mutations,expressions,methlations,copy number variation and clinical information of all cancer types are from TCGA Database(https://portal.gdc.cancer.gov/).

+Some example data of both are given for testing.

 ## Model

 The multi-omics data are preprocessed into four sets of matrixes.